 Jessica joined Watsi on December 2nd, 2020.
-One year ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Nickson, a 5-year-old boy from Tanzania, to fund leg repair surgery so he can walk without difficulty.
+Two years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Emmanuel, a hardworking student from Kenya, to fund clubfoot repair surgery and chase after his dreams.

 Nickson is a 5-year-old boy from Tanzania.
 Both he and his older brother live with and are being raised by their hardworking mother.
 She single-handedly supports her children by working as a secretary.
 Two years ago, Nickson mother took him to a hospital where he was diagnosed with genu valgus, a condition that causes his leg to bow inward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Nickson has difficulty walking and is at risk of developing more complications as he grows up if the condition is not corrected.
 Although the hospital he visited provided him with medication, it did not improve his condition.
 Fortunately, surgeons at our medical partner's care center can help treat his condition.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Nickson, which is scheduled to take place on August 5th.
 Treatment will hopefully restore Nickson's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Nickson's mother says, "I am a single mother with no husband supporting me.
 I try hard to provide, but it is not enough to afford my son's treatment cost."